worthlesscog/gchq2015/README.md

 I wasn't sure if it would work but it works for this puzzle.
 Clicking things is more interesting than a computer just giving you the answer.

-This solution - Hammer, not scalpel.
+This solution - hammer, not scalpel.

 Use sbt to build and fastOptJS or fullOptJS to build the target js.